datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 gp open target/kubernetes/kubernetes.yml
 ```

-It's left as an exercise to the attendee to deploy this to a Kubernetes cluster using the generated manifests in the sub-directory `target/kubernetes/`.
+It's left as an optional exercise to the attendee to deploy this to a Kubernetes cluster using the generated manifests in the sub-directory `target/kubernetes/`.

 [🏠 Back to Table of Contents](#0-table-of-contents)